Examples of distributed vector usage

 The physical model in the example is identical to Molecular Dynamics with Lennard-Jones potential (Cell-List), Molecular Dynamics with Lennard-Jones potential (Verlet-List) and is based on Molecular Dynamics with Lennard-Jones potential (GPU).
 Please refer to those for futher details.
 Key points:

-- To achieve coalesced memory access on GPU and to reduce cache load the particle indices are stored in cell-list in a sorted manner, i.e. particles with neighboring indices are located in the same cell-list.
+- To achieve coalesced memory access on GPU and to reduce cache load the particle indices are stored in cell-list in a sorted manner, i.e. particles with neighboring indices are located in the same cell.
 This is achieved by assigning new particle indices and storing them temporarily in

 vector_dist

-. - The sorted version of
+. - The cell-list built on top of the reordered version of

-.
-It usesget_sort
+usesget_sort

 instead ofget

-- The sorted version of particle properties have to be merged to the original ones once the processing is done via
+have to be reordered to the original order once the processing is done viarestoreOrder

 ofvector_dist